Doogie Howser, M.D.: Real life comparisons

 Balamurali Ambati graduated from the Mount Sinai School of Medicine and obtained his medical license when he was only 17 years old, a Guinness World Record, and has been compared to the fictional Doogie Howser, though Ambati himself disliked the association.

-Sho Yano who became the youngest student to attain an M.D. from the University of Chicago at 21 years old has also been called a real-life Doogie Howser.
+Sho Yano, who became the youngest student to attain an M.D. from the University of Chicago at 21 years old, has also been called a real-life Doogie Howser.

 Doogie Howser has been used as a moniker for several people involved in politics.
-In 2009, 13-year-old author and speaker Jonathan Krohn was nicknamed "Doogie Howser GOP" 17-year-old Evan Draim, the youngest delegate at the 2012 Republican National Convention, was referred to as a "Doogie Howser of the GOP" Republican congressman Aaron Schock has been referred to as a Doogie Howser for being the youngest member of Congress in 2009 at 27 years old.
+In 2009, 13-year-old author and speaker Jonathan Krohn was nicknamed "Doogie Howser GOP".
+17-year-old Evan Draim, the youngest delegate at the 2012 Republican National Convention, was referred to as a "Doogie Howser of the GOP".
+Republican congressman Aaron Schock has been referred to as a Doogie Howser for being the youngest member of Congress in 2009 at 27 years old.
 In 2015, Jon Stewart called Schock a "Doogie Howser wannabe" for his travel expenses and activities while still in office.

-Some teenagers who have impersonated doctors are often referred to as Doogie Howser.
+Some teenagers who have impersonated physicians are often referred to as Doogie Howser.
 Others who have excelled at a young age have been called Doogie Howser.